rebelsky/csc207c/_eboards/eboard01b.md

 ### News / Etc.

-* Welcome to CSC207!
-* I'm Sam (or SamR).
-* Our class mentor is Maria Rodriguez.
 * We'll be using two "books" for this course: The readings I write (or wrote) and CLRS.
 * I type class notes in markdown and post to the Web site.
     * It's like magic (I hope).
+    * At least I hope it does.
 * You will find that I call on students randomly using a set of cards with your names on them.
-    * I use this process to give you practice "thinking on your feet", as it were.
+    * I use this process to give you practice "thinking on your seat", as it were.
     * I also use this process to help everyone realize that they are not the only one who is puzzled.